 Can I study the MAPP entirely at a distance/online?
 Or is some attendance required?

-At the moment, the weekend workshops are all held online because of Covid.
-Once we return to wider on-campus teaching, we may introduce a new form of blended learning, where we continue to hold the weekend workshops online, but also provide a classroom and a facilitator for those wishing to study together, so that we can maximise ‘live’ attendance, even if geographically far away, but also giving people who want to/can attend in person the opportunity to do so alongside those online.
-This is still being discussed and in the planning stages however.
+For the past year and a half, our weekend workshops were held entirely online because of the COVID pandemic.
+Now that we are returning to in-person teaching, we are introducing a new form of blended/hybrid learning, where we continue to hold the weekend workshops online, but also provide a classroom and a facilitator for those wishing to study together, so that we can maximise ‘live’ attendance, even if geographically far away, but also giving people who want to/can attend in person the opportunity to do so alongside those online.
+There will be a lecturer online and another in the classroom so that there is faculty available for all.
+The weekends will still be recorded, for anyone unable to ‘attend live’ either online or in person.

 What is the difference between the 2 and 3 year track?